bu-rcs/PkgAutoTest/Notes.md

 # Notes from the project meetings

+## April 11, 2024
+1. TO-DO from last time:
+* Xvfb test jobs exited as expected.
+When run under Nextflow they run for 12 hours (i.e. job timeout).
+Does Nextflow have some sort of "wait for all processes to complete" behavior?
+* find_qsub.py - bring back single module testing - (brian) not done yet.
+* Dennis has a draft of instructions on running the Nextflow pipeline:  https://github.com/bu-rcs/PkgAutoTest/tree/develop
+2. Target - week of May 5 for RCS App team release, provided Nextflow pipeline issue can be worked out before the end of next week.
+Main remaining work is find_qsub.py polishing and documentation.
+We want this released before tutorials start at the end of May.
+3. Andy - take the draft instructions for a test drive next week to see how it goes.
+The output of find_qsub.py can be cropped to the first 10 rows for expediency.
+  * Run from the /projectnb/rcstest directory
+  * Nextflow processes should all succeed even if some of the tests fail (we're interested in the nextflow pipeline, not the tests).
+4. Outstanding items:  find_qsub.py module capability, documentation, nextflow debugging, and an Rshiny method to present the Nextflow report.
+5. Andy looked into Rshiny presentation:  https://github.com/bu-rcs/PkgAutoTest/issues/15
+* Andy's "App-3" Rshiny app renders a table with row filters, drop downs, etc. based on the "mpg" dataset built into ggplot2.
+This is exactly what we had in mind.
+Nextflow can put a copy of the "app.R" Rshiny code in the same directory as its report.csv so the OnDemand Shiny server can open that directory and display the report.csv for a particular pipeline run.
+6. Meeting on April 16 is cancelled as Brian, Yun, and Dennis will be on vacation.
+Next meeting is April 23.

 ## April 2, 2024
 1. TO-DO from last time:
 * newpkg/0.2.1 is released to the SCC.
 Apps team was notified in the weekly meeting.